Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/1-call-graph/README.md

 ### Calling the Microsoft Graph API

 [Microsoft Graph JavaScript SDK](https://github.com/microsoftgraph/msgraph-sdk-javascript) provides various utility methods to query the Graph API.
 While the SDK has a default authentication provider that can be used in basic scenarios, it can also be extended to use with a custom authentication provider such as MSAL.
 To do so, we will initialize the Graph SDK client with an [authProvider function](https://github.com/microsoftgraph/msgraph-sdk-javascript/blob/dev/docs/CreatingClientInstance.md#2-create-with-options).
-In this case, user has to provide their own implementation for getting and refreshing accessToken.
-A callback will be passed into this `authProvider` function, accessToken or error needs to be passed in to that callback.
+In this case, user has to provide their own implementation for getting and refreshing access tokens.

 ```javascript
     export const getGraphClient = (accessToken) => {